Skip to main content

 Aside from covering you for your entire life, whole life insurance has a number of other key features that set it apart from other products – here are three advantages to choosing a whole life policy.

-The premiums in whole life insurance stay level for the entire duration of the policy.
-This means that they generally start at a higher rate than term life policies, but will eventually be lower in later stages of life – because term premiums increase each time you renew your policy.
-Some whole life policies will allow you to pay premiums, sometimes increased, for a set period of years or up to a certain age, with no more payments required after that.
+The premiums for whole life insurance stay fixed for the entire duration of the policy.
+While they are generally higher than term life policies initially, they tend to be more cost-effective over time, as term premiums increase every time you renew your policy.
+Some whole life policies will allow you to pay higher premiums for a set number of years or until a certain age, after which no more payments are required.

-Compare whole life insurance quotes from Canada's top providers.
+Compare the best whole life insurance quotes in Canada

 In just a few steps, you can request customized permanent life insurance quotes from Canada's top life insurers – it's easy to find your best rate today.